 How can I identify the keywords I should use

-It is also important to use SEO tools to find keywords and check how competitive those keywords are.
-In order to find relevant secondary keywords, SEO professionals can use tools such as SEMrush or Ahrefs.
+It is also important to use SEO tools to find target keywords and check how competitive those keywords are.
+To find relevant primary and secondary keywords, SEO professionals can use keyword research tools such as SEMrush or Ahrefs.

 Where should the keywords be included?

 Include keywords throughout the article.
 Use the primary keyword and its variations several times throughout the article.
-It will help to improve SEO rankings and ensure that the page is found by potential customers.
+It will help to improve SEO rankings and ensure that the landing page or a blog post is found by potential customers.

 Pro-tip on keywords: